bignerdranch/DeferredTCPSocket/README.md

 Add this repository as a submodule, or use [Carthage](https://github.com/Carthage/Carthage/).

-Note that this repository includes two other repos as submodules.
+Note that this repository includes two other repos as submodules; the easiest way to manage this is, after adding this module as a submodule, use:

+`
+git submodule update --init --recursive
+`

 ## Author